Resitala Pisinisi · Business registration

 Foreign Investment Registration

-Renewing your FIC — a Foreign Investment Certificate is valid for 12 months from the date of the certificate unless renewed or terminated (Foreign Investment Act 2000, s.9).
-Under s.8B, a renewal application must be made at least three months before the certificate expires.
-The Chief Executive Officer may, with good reason, accept a renewal up to three months after expiry — otherwise the holder must apply for a new certificate.
+Renewing your FIC — Under S.8B of the Act, a renewal application must be made at least three months before the certificate expires.
+The Chief Executive Officer may, with good reason, accept a renewal up to three months after expiry, otherwise the holder must apply for a new certificate.
 You must also notify us and file amendments for any change to an existing establishment, such as a change in shareholding, location, or business activities.
-Current fees are set out below.

 Forms & downloads